MattDWillson/Yen-Forecast-Machine-Learning-Algorithm/README.md

-# JPY Vs. USD Exchange Rate Predictor
-Tools / languages: JupyterLab, Python, Pandas, Numpy, Matplotlib, sklearn, arch, statsmodels

-The algorithm uses time series forecasting and linear regression to determine if there is any predicatable behavior for USD-JPY exchange rate futures.

 ## Time Series Basics
 Working with time series data requires a return to the basics.
 Data needs to be sliced and diced at various time frequencies in order to analyze data points as a time series.

 Pandas DateTimeIndex can be used to help with this = df.loc[2019

-The Pandas resample function can be used to slice data, once date time index has been created - weekly = df.['close'].resample('W').meean()
+The Pandas resample function can be used to slice data once the date time index has been created, weekly = df.['close'].resample('W').mean()

 ## Time Series Decomposition
 Seperation of a time series into useful and less useful components.
-The useful components can be used to observe patterns ad to make predictions.
+The useful components can be used to observe patterns and to make predictions.

-## Components of T.S.
-Decomposition
+## Components of Times Series Decomposition
 1) Level: What is the average value of the series?
-2) Trend: Is there a overall direction of movement?
+2) Trend: Is there an overall direction of movement?
 3) Periodicity: Do patterns occur in cycles?
 4) Residual: How much noise exists in the data?

 # Exponentially Weighted Moving Average (EWMA)
 EWMA is an approach used to "denoise" or "smooth" out time series data so that trends and predictions can be made,

 1) EWMA involves calculating the average of the last n prices.